- Find meetings near you

 Getting charged with Driving Under the Influence – or DUI – can impact your life in more ways than you could ever realize.
 Trust me, I found out the hard way.

 When I was younger, I was vaguely aware of the consequences for getting behind the wheel after drinking too much.
 Losing your driver’s license and spending the night in jail were the deterrents I usually heard about.
-But I never knew anyone who got charged with a DUI, so I never really put much thought into it.
+I never knew anyone who got charged with a DUI, though, so I never really put much thought into it.
 After all, something like that couldn’t possibly happen to someone like me.

 Until it did.

 After a night of drinking and commiserating with a friend, I got behind the wheel when I shouldn’t have.
 I crashed into another car while responding to a text message.
-Two innocent people were seriously injured and I subsequently was convicted of two DUI felonies.
+Two innocent people were seriously injured, and I was subsequently convicted of two DUI felonies.

 Call 800-839-1686 Toll Free.
 Privacy Guaranteed.
 No Commitment.